Editor's note: This story may contain spoilers for prying little eyes!

 Grab some cooked pasta, syrup and a collection of sugary sweets to bring this Elf on the Shelf scene together!
 The only thing you need to add is a homemade sign to pull off this play on Buddy the Elf’s favorite dinner from the Christmas movie “Elf.”

 A tiny pool float will have your elf setting sail this season.
-While this one is most fun in a pool or hot tub, it would work in a sink or bathtub too.
+While this is most fun in a pool or hot tub, as seen here, it would work in a sink or bathtub too.

 A kissing booth?
 For elves?
 We love to see it!
 Prep a kissing booth cut-out from cardboard (or other sturdy paper) and sprinkle chocolate Hershey's Kisses candy once your elf is tucked inside.

-48. Splish splash, it’s time for a bath.
+45. Splish splash, it's time for a bath

-Blow up a couple of balloons and make the ultimate bubble bath for your North Pole visitors.
+Grab some marshmallows or blow up a couple of small white balloons and make the ultimate bubble bath for your North Pole visitors.
 If your elves wear clothes, make sure to put them over to the side prior to "jumping in!"
-If you don't have balloons, bubble bath liquid and filling the sink with DIY bubbles works, too.

 Take your elves straight to Hawaii with an enviable beach set-up complete with sand, tiny chairs, umbrellas and any mini sand toys you can find.
 The biggest obstacle might be wishing you could also be in Hawaii this season!